 - Using a marker, write the numbers 1 through 10 across the top of your piece of foam.

-- Have your preschooler place a small puddle of glue under each of the numbers.
+- Have your child place a small puddle of glue under each of the numbers.

 - Let her place one sequin into each puddle of glue.

 Grace got fancy and started adding multiple sequins to the puddles.
 I tried to explain why she shouldn’t, but she didn’t care.
-I gave up on that issue.
+I gave up on that issue and helped her to count piles rather than individual sequins.

 - On the next line, write the numbers 21 through 30.